14 Ways to Fix an Android That Won't Connect to Wi-Fi (2026)

 Click to expand

-This is especially useful if you recently changed your Wi-Fi password or got a new router.
-Your phone might still be trying to connect with the old credentials, which will fail every time.
+It is especially useful if you recently changed your Wi-Fi password or replaced your router, since your phone may still be trying the old credentials and failing every single time.

 Turn Off Bluetooth Temporarily

-Bluetooth and Wi-Fi both use the 2.4GHz frequency band, and on some devices they can interfere with each other.
-Try turning off Bluetooth from your quick settings and see if Wi-Fi connects.
-If it does, you've found your culprit.
+Bluetooth and 2.4GHz Wi-Fi share the same radio band, and on some devices they can interfere with each other.
+Turn off Bluetooth from your quick settings and try connecting to Wi-Fi again.

 Click to expand